Share your love

-Fix PuTTY Server Refused Our Key Error
+Fix PuTTY Server Refused Our Key Error: Best Solution

-In this guide, we want to teach you to troubleshoot, fix, or resolve Server Refused Our Key PuTTY SSH Key Error.
+In this guide, we want to teach you how to Fix PuTTY Server Refused Our Key Error.
+PuTTY is a free implementation of SSH (and telnet) for PCs running Microsoft Windows (it also includes a xterm

-PuTTY is a free implementation of SSH (and telnet) for PCs running Microsoft Windows (it also includes a xterm terminal emulator).
+terminal emulator).
 You will find PuTTY useful if you want to access an account on a Unix or other multi-user system from a PC (for example your own or one in an internet cafe).

 Steps To Fix PuTTY Server Refused Our Key Error

-It is a possible error message when you try to connect to the remote SSH server using PuTTY SSH Key: “server refused our key“.
+It is a possible error message when you try to connect to the remote SSH server using PuTTY SSH Key: “Server refused our key“.

 This happens because you haven’t copied your public key to the remote server or haven’t done it properly.
+In this guide, we want to show you how to troubleshoot PuTTY Key Error.

-Open PuTTY Private key File
+1. Open PuTTY Private key File

 To resolve the PuTTY Server Refused Our Key Error, you need to open PuTTYgen, Go to File > Load Private key, and open your Private Key File.